Alex Call Player Props: Nationals vs. Angels

-Alex Call -- 2-for-5 in his most recent game -- will be in action for the Washington Nationals versus the Los Angeles Angels, with Shohei Ohtani on the mound, on April 11 at 9:38 PM ET.
+Alex Call -- 0-for-3 in his last game -- will be in action for the Washington Nationals versus the Los Angeles Angels, with Griffin Canning on the mound, on April 12 at 4:07 PM ET.

-In his most recent game, he had two hits (going 2-for-5) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Angels.

 Alex Call Game Info & Props vs. the Angels